microsoft/language-server-protocol/_specifications/lsp/3.18/language/documentSymbol.md

 	/**
 	 * The range enclosing this symbol not including leading/trailing whitespace
-	 * but everything else like comments.
+	 * but everything else, like comments.
 This information is typically used to
-	 * determine if the clients cursor is inside the symbol to reveal in the
+	 * determine if the client's cursor is inside the symbol to reveal the
 	 * symbol in the UI.
 	 */
 	range: Range;